-4.2 Electrical Problems
+5.2 Electrical Problems

 PROBLEM CAUSE SOLUTION Up/down Excessively Slow.
-Vertical wear pads too tight.
-Adjust pads.
 Up/down belt loose.
 Adjust belt to be as loose as possible without slipping Up/down Or Power Feed Motors Do Not Work.
 Worn/dirty contacts in drum switch.
-Replace switch or remove con- trol panel cover and clean con- tacts.
+Replace switch or remove control panel cover and clean contacts.
 Bad key switch.
 Replace key switch.
 Circuit breaker.
 Burned-out motor.
 Replace motor.
 Bad connection on battery post or loose wire.
-Check for loose wire or termi- nal connections.
+Check for loose wire or terminal connections.
 Up/down motor relay dam- aged.
 Have a qualified electrician replace the relay.
 Up/down motor is damaged.
 Have a qualified electrician replace the up/down motor.
 One phase lacks.
 Check circuit breakers in the connectors.
 Motor thermal protector started to work.
-Let the motor cool abd then reset the thermal protector.
+Let the motor cool and then reset the thermal protector.
 Speed switch circuit over- loaded.
 Turn off the power bad let the motor cool.
 Turn the power back on.
 Power feed is overheated.
-Turn off the power abd let the motor cool.
+Turn off the power and let the motor cool.
 Turn the power back on.
 Short circuit in speed switch motor system.
 Have a qualified electrician remove the short circuit.
 Up/Down Or Power Feed Switches Remain Engaged When Switch Is Released.
 Worn or dirty contacts in drum switch.
 Manually move the power feed or up/down switch back to neutral or "off" position.
-Replace drum switch or remove control panel cover and clean and lubricate con- tacts NOTE: Use only contact grease supplied by Wood-Mizer.
+Replace drum switch or remove control panel cover and clean and lubricate contacts NOTE: Use only contact grease supplied by Wood-Mizer.
 Drum switch spring broken.
 Manually move the power feed or up/down switch back to neutral or "off" position.
 Replace drum switch spring.

 Up/Down Or Power Feed Motors Overheat And Loose Power.
 System overload or bind occurred.
 Correct problem.
-See Section 4.3 Power Feed Problems.
+See Section 5.3 Power Feed Problems.
 Allow motor to cool before restarting.
-Normal operation factors exceeded (eg: up/down con- trol jockeyed excessively).
+Normal operation factors exceeded (e.g.: up/down control jockeyed excessively).
 Allow motor to cool before restarting.
 Everything Works And Then Cuts Out - Works Again.
-Bad fuse, or ground connec- tion.
-Check and tighten connec- tions.
+Bad fuse, or ground connection.
+Check and tighten connections.
 Nothing Works Electrically.
 Blown fuse.
 Replace.